Lexical entrainment: Violation of Grice's maxim of quantity

-Once lexical entrainment has come to determine the phrasing for a referent, both parties will use that terminology for the referent for the duration, even if it proceeds to violate the Gricean maxim of quantity.
-For example, if one wants to refer to a brown loafer out of a set of shoes that consist of: the loafer, a sneaker, and a high-heeled shoe, they will not use the shoe to describe the object as this phrasing does not unambiguously describe one item in the set under consideration.
-They will also not call the object the brown loafer which would violate Grice's maxim of quantity.
-The speaker will settle on using the term the loafer as it is just informative enough without giving too much information.

-Another important factor is lexical availability; the ease of conceptualizing a referent in a certain way and then retrieving and producing a label for it.
+Once lexical entrainment has come to determine the phrasing for a referent, both parties will use that terminology for the referent for a duration, even if it proceeds to violate the Gricean maxim of quantity.
+An important factor is lexical availability; the ease of conceptualizing a referent in a certain way and then retrieving and producing a label for it.
 For many objects, the most available labels are basic nouns; for example, the word "dog".
 Instead of saying animal or husky for the referent, most subjects will default to dog.
 If in a set of objects one is to refer to either a husky, a table, and a poster, people are still most likely to use the word "dog."
 This is technically a violation of Grice's maxim of quantity, as using the term animal is sufficient.

 Applications

 Lexical entrainment has applications in natural language processing in computers, as well as human–human interaction.
-Currently, the adaptability of computers to modify their referencing to the terms of their human interlocutor is limited, so the entrainment adaptation falls to the human operator; this phenomenon is readily demonstrated in Brennan's 1996 experiment.
+Until recently, the adaptability of computers to modify their referencing to the terms of their human interlocutor has been limited, so the entrainment adaptation always relied on the human operator.
+However, the emergence of Large Language Models (LLMs) may change this drastically.
+There is now evidence emerging that LLMs such as GPT-4 demonstrate alignment capabilities similar to that of humans.